preyashmnnit/Chat-Application/README.md

 the left of the chat window and the recieved messages would be aligned to right of the window just like the standard messaging apps.
 There would be a text area at the bottom of the window where sender can type in the messages.
-By hitiing the send button the message will be sent to the reciever.
+By hitting the send button the message will be sent to the reciever.
 The UI of Chat Window resembles almost like that of WhatsApp.

 ## Tech Stack Used :